 Protocol Development

 The Center offers both Sample Preparation and Mass Spectrometry Assay protocol development services.
-Dependent upon the need, assay protocol development may include: a methodology appropriate for sample preparation prior to MS analysis; a methodology for on-line LC- or GC-MS separations, if necessary; the running of preliminary Standard Curves, Reproducibility Studies; and the determination of Limits of Detection (LOD).
+Dependent upon the need, assay protocol development may include: a methodology appropriate for sample preparation prior to MS analysis; a methodology for on-line LC-MS separations, if necessary; the running of preliminary Standard Curves, Reproducibility Studies; and the determination of Limits of Detection (LOD).
 The transfer of the final protocol to project personnel may also be included, however, complete validation of the method is not.

 Protocol development services are provided at the discretion of the management and are based, in part, on the expectation that Center instrumentation will be used in carrying out subsequent studies.
 For information on the costs associated with this service, please check Rates under Protocol Development or contact Dale Whittington of our Staff.